bookofproofs/bookofproofs.github.io/_sources/history/19th-century/thomson.md

 **William Thomson** (Lord Kelvin) became Professor of Natural Philosophy at Glasgow at a very young age.
 He made important contributions to many areas of Physics including electricity, magnetism and thermodynamics.
 His work on the first trans-Atlantic telegraph cable made his fortune.

 ### Mathematical Profile (Excerpt):
-* William's mother died when he was six years old and from that time he was brought up by his father.
-* James Thomson was the professor of engineering in Belfast at the time of William's birth and, when William was eight years old, his father James was appointed to the chair of mathematics at the University of Glasgow.
-* James Thomson was a dominant father who brought his family up in a strict Presbyterian fashion.
-* However, despite his father being very strict he had a very close relationship with William.
-* It was from his father that William learnt mathematics and at a very young age he became an accomplished mathematician with knowledge of the latest developments in the subject.
 * William attended Glasgow University from the age of 10.
 * Thomson began what we would consider university level work in 1838 when he was 14 years old.
 * His Essay on the Figure of the Earth won him a gold medal from the University of Glasgow when he was 15 years old and it was a truly remarkable work containing important ideas which Thomson returned to throughout his life.